Anthony Lispenard Bleecker

-Anthony Lispenard Bleecker (June 13, 1741 – April 26, 1816) was a prominent banker, merchant and auctioneer, and one of the richest men in New York.
+Anthony Lispenard Bleecker (June 13, 1741 – April 26, 1816) was a banker, merchant and auctioneer, and one of the richest men in New York.
 He worked as well as a vestryman and churchwarden for Trinity Church in Lower Manhattan.
 He is the namesake for Bleecker Street and Lispenard Street in lower Manhattan.

 Early life

-Bleecker was born in the town of New Rochelle, in Westchester County, New York, to Jacobus Rutger Bleecker (b.
-1716) and Abigail Lispenard (1718–1807).
-His mother was the daughter of Anthony Lispenard and granddaughter of Antoine L'Espinard.
+Bleecker was born in the town of New Rochelle, New York, to Jacobus Rutger Bleecker and Abigail Lispenard.
+His mother was the daughter of Anthony Lispenard and granddaughter of Antoine L'Espinard aka Lispenard (1643–1696), La Rochelle-born prominent Huguenot resident of the early years of the English colony of New York.

+His brother was Major General Leonard Bleecker, a personal friend of George Washington, and one of the founders of the New York Stock Exchange, through the Buttonwood Agreement.

+His maternal uncle was the New York City merchant, politician and landowner Colonel Leonard Lispenard, whose family married with Benjamin Franklin's family (Bache), the Roosevelts and Van Cortlandts.

-His paternal grandparents were Albany Mayor Rutger Jansen Bleecker (1675–1756) and Catalina (née Schuyler) Bleecker (1678–1747), of the Schuyler family.
+His paternal grandparents were Albany Mayor Rutger Jansen Bleecker and Catalina (née Schuyler) Bleecker, of the Schuyler family.

 His nephew, James W. Bleecker, became the 4th President of the New York Stock Exchange and 1st Treasurer of the Board.

 Career

 He worked as a shipping merchant and real estate auctioneer in New York City, eventually becoming one of the wealthiest and most powerful men in 18th century New York.
 He was a Major in the 1st Regiment Provincials under Col. Henry Jackson in 1775.

 During the British occupation of New York City, the family lived in New Jersey.
 When General George Washington returned to Manhattan after the British evacuation in 1783, Bleecker was on the committee to officially welcome him back.

 Upon his own return to New York City, Bleecker started the family real estate and auctioning business.
 By 1792, 'Anthony L. Bleecker and Sons' were listed as stock brokers, and by 1818, members of the Bleecker family occupied 4 of the 28 seats on the New York Stock Exchange.
 His signature appears on the original list of subscribers of the capital stock for the Manhattan Company, later the Bank of Manhattan Trust Company.
 The list dates from April 1799.

 Bleecker was also involved in New York's historic Trinity Episcopal Church, situated across from Wall Street.
 He became a vestryman there in 1785.
 He served until 1807 when he became a warden for five years.
 He purchased the family vault in its churchyard in 1790 where Bleecker family burials took place well into the 20th century.
 He was by far the most powerful Bleecker in New York City history.